bootlin/snagboot/docs/board_setup.md

 actions.
 Referring to your board's user guide can help you find out what you need to do here.

-The board should be connected to your host PC via USB (except for the special case of AM335x UART recovery).
-The specific USB port to use is board-dependent, it is usually the OTG port.
+The board should be connected to your host PC via USB The specific USB port to use is board-dependent, it is usually the OTG port.
 We also strongly recommend that you open a UART connection to the board so that you can monitor the recovery process as it unfolds.
 On STM32MP1 discovery kits, the default UART is often wired to the ST-LINK port.

 Once your board is in recovery mode, a new USB device should appear on your host system.
 This is the device that snagrecover will communicate with.
 Below are